stubbornmarlin3/acsh/README.md

 - Read & parse input
     - Tokenize to commands and arguments
     - Should be allowed to accept multiple lines seperated by \
-    - Arguments surrounded by "" should not be seperated by spaces
+    - Arguments surrounded by "" should be taken literal
 - Execute external programs
     - Use `fork(); exec(); wait();` to execute programs
 - Implement basic built-ins